 - What county your case will be in (different counties require different steps to be taken, and have different court fees).

-If you want to start an uncontested divorce in Illinois, contact me online or call 312-554-5433, and after a short chat, I can quote you flat fee that will include my payment of the court costs for both parties.
+If you want to start an uncontested divorce in Illinois, use our uncontested divorce contact form or call or text 224-300-0529, and after a short chat, I can quote you flat fee that will include my payment of the court costs for both parties.